Siege of Coruña: Siege

 The defenders that had not participated in the fight were behind the city walls and could not assist those outside.
-Without the ships, the inhabitants of the lower city, outside the medieval walls, could do nothing to prevent 1.500 soldiers from circling the beach and disembarking behind the church of San Xurxo, at the feet of the "upper city", the line of the medieval nucleus of the village, effectively surrounding them.
-Some sought for refuge in the Castle of San Martín, while others decided to take arms and cut through the English lines towards the upper city.
-The English troops took the poor neighbourhoods of the lower city without much difficulty in the evening of 5 May and, on the night of 5 May, they took reprisals for the heavy casualties suffered during the two previous days on the inhabitants of the lower city and looted every patch of the city outside the walls.
+Without the ships, the inhabitants of Pescaderìà, outside the medieval walls, could do nothing to prevent 1.500 soldiers from circling the beach and disembarking behind the church of San Xurxo on the night of May the 5th.
+They landed at the feet of the "upper city", the line of the medieval nucleus of the village, effectively surrounding the Spanish defenders.
+At the same time, the English launched a full assault against the wall, and in order to avoid being surrounded, the Marquis of Cerralbo ordered a retreat to the 'high town'.
+The English troops took the poor neighbourhoods of the lower city without much difficulty, and they took reprisals for the heavy casualties suffered during the two previous days on the inhabitants of the lower city and looted every patch of the city outside the walls.
 400 Spaniards were killed that night, women and children included, adding to the 100 who died fighting during the day.
-The reaction came the next morning when a group of 1400 voluntary men from neighbouring villages, under the orders of the veteran Flanders captain Juan de Varela, who had sneaked past the English lines at night, charged towards the English troops camped in the lower city.
-When word of the events of the 5th spread new volunteers came from Santiago and the nearby mountains until there were 2400 Spanish in the Mount Arras, outside the city walls, and harassing Blake's men as they tried to prepare the siege.
+The reaction came the next morning when a group of 1400 voluntary men under the orders of Captain Juan de Varela charged towards the English troops camped in the lower city and enacted heavy losses on them.
+When word of the events of the 5th spread new volunteers came from Santiago and the nearby mountains until there were 2400 Spanish in the Mount Arras under the command of Count Andrade outside the city walls, harassing Blake's men as they tried to prepare the siege.
 Not much compared to the more than 23000 English men on the beach, but the guerrilla strategies they used were particularly effective in the forested hills of Coruña.